 Pure Functions

-At the heart of functional programming are pure functions.
-A pure function is deterministic; it always returns the same output for the same input and produces no side effects like modifying global state or performing I/O.
+A pure function always returns the same output for the same input and has no side effects: no global state mutations, no I/O, no surprises.

 let add x y = x + y // Always predictable